Renewal Management

 Along with this increased in spend comes an increase in risk.
 While all of your employees' intentions are good, not everyone is as tech savvy when it comes to sharing company or personal information online.

 Hacking and phishing are real dangers when it comes to supplying confidential information online, so without a strong vendor management process, your company could be at risk.
-According to our data, 65% of expense applications have a “Poor” or “Low” security rating per Netskope’s Cloud Confidence Index.
+According to our SaaS Management Index, 51% of applications have a "Poor" or "Low" security rating per Netskope's Cloud Confidence Index.
+This means that they introduce significant security and compliance risks to an organization.

 By proactively setting up a SaaS vendor management process, and by centralizing all of your applications into one place, you can find out who is doing a majority of the purchasing and train them on best SaaS risk mitigation practices.